Southwark Park's gates open daily at 7.30am. Closing times vary throughout the year; see our opening times page.

 Facilities and features

-- bandstand - hosts a number of events and concerts during summer
+- bandstand - hosts a number of events and concerts during the summer

 - wheelchair access - available throughout the park and at the cafè